 Do not show the Oracle Web Site... menu item in this menu.

 About

 Do not show the About VirtualBox... menu item in this menu.
-Only for non-Mac OS X hosts.
+Only for non-macOS hosts.

 This is a per-VM or global setting.
 Any combination of the above is allowed.
 To restore the default behavior, use